zhiying038/segp-react-native/README.md

 Below are the framework and technologies used for in the project:
 - React Native
+- react-navigation
+- react-navigation-tabs
-- React Navigation
+- react-navigation-stack
-- React Navigation Tabs
+- react-native-vector-icons
-- React Navigation Stack
+- @react-native-community/netinfo
-- React Native Vector Icons